 Do not overlook details requested in an application.
 Credentialing applications are typically very thorough and require disclosure of a providers education, work history, malpractice claims, and other details.
 Many provider applications neglect to complete information about a malpractice case only to have their credentialing application with a carrier come to a complete halt when they query the NPDB and see details of an unreported malpractice case.
 Other information gaps routinely include work gap history, ownership information, hospital privileges, and missing signatures.

-Poor Follow-Upcredentialing-follow-up
+Poor Follow-Up

 Initial submission of the provider enrollment application is only the beginning of the process.
 The work queues with insurance networks are enormous and there is plenty of potential for your application to get lost or otherwise improperly processed.
 Be certain to verify that the network has received your enrollment application and then schedule regular follow up phone calls to the provider relations or credentialing department of the plan to make certain that your application is progressing.
 You will be best served if you make contact with one single individual at each plan who you can contact for information.
 That is not always possible, but it should always be attempted.
 Document your phone conversations, get reference numbers from the person you speak with, and schedule your next follow up according to their expected time frame; or a reasonable time frame if they give you vague answers of expected completion.